-Once the picturesque Wolfskill Ranch surrounded by lush hills and citrus farms, in the early 1920s West Beverly Hills (aka Westwood Village) emerged as Southern California's original urban village.
+Once the picturesque Wolfskill Ranch surrounded by lush hills and citrus farms, in the early 1920s Westwood Village emerged as Southern California's original urban village.
 The development-designed around an idyllic Mediterranean theme-was considered one of the best-planned and most beautifully laid-out commercial areas in the nation.
-West Beverly Hills' proximity to Hollywood also made it an ideal home for iconic theaters, including the Majestic Crest Theatre, Regency Theatre's Fox Westwood Village Theatre, and Bruin Theatre.
+Westwood Village's proximity to Hollywood also made it an ideal home for iconic theaters, including the Majestic Crest Theatre, Regency Theatre's Fox Westwood Village Theatre, and Bruin Theatre.
 These establishments soon crowned the neighborhood "The movie premier capital of the world," a distinction it still holds.
-Today, the area remains an icon of casual, glamorous California living defined by sidewalk cafes, upscale boutiques, green spaces with flowering, fragrant flora, and star-studded events - not to mention our West Beverly Hills, California hotel.
+Today, the area remains an icon of casual, glamorous California living defined by sidewalk cafes, upscale boutiques, green spaces with flowering, fragrant flora, and star-studded events - not to mention our stylish, California hotel.

-Bordered by the opulent mansions and estates of Beverly Hills, Brentwood, and Bel-Air (Los Angeles' Platinum Triangle), West Beverly Hills combines Hollywood glitz with the natural Californian beauty of oak trees, holly bushes, palms, ferns, and a proximity to the ocean.
+Bordered by the opulent mansions and estates of Beverly Hills, Brentwood, and Bel-Air (Los Angeles' Platinum Triangle), Westwood Village combines Hollywood glitz with the natural Californian beauty of oak trees, holly bushes, palms, ferns, and a proximity to the ocean.
 Clay roofs, decorative Spanish tiles, paseos, fountains, and open-air courtyards- complementing the Italian Romanesque architecture of neighboring UCLA-create a picturesque scene.
 The area is also home to the seven-acre Mildred E Mathias Botanical Garden.
-Additionally, the shops of Rodeo Drive, the entertainment and spectacle of Sunset Strip, and the beaches of Santa Monica are all just minutes away.